ezsystems/commerce-documentation/docs/getting_started/install_ez_commerce.md

 !!! tip

-    It is recommended to store the database credentials in your `.env.local` file and not commit it to the Version Control System.
+    Do not store the database credentials in your `.env.local` file, nor commit them to the Version Control System.

 The configuration requires providing the following parameters: